pastorhudson/Metrics-For-Ministry/README.md

 | src/gdsAddOn | 4 | 787 | 100 | 278 | 1,165 |
 | src/sheetsAddOn | 14 | 1,924 | 249 | 642 | 2,815 |

+### Current Stats

+Syncing personDataCall
+- Pre-improvement = 42 seconds.
+- without the await between syncs - syncing: 50011ms - 50 seconds

+18 second waits, 80 second chunks
+- syncing: 49460ms

+modified to chunks of 50 with 5 second waits
+- syncing: 50484ms

+Modified to chunked retry with an await timer
+- syncing: 28730ms

+Modified chunk to 99 per sync
+- syncing: 22736ms

+Modified to 40 per chunk
+- syncing: 25015ms

+Modified to 10 per chunk, no time out
+- syncing: 25079ms

+Set the rate limit to match what comes back in the request
+- syncing: 25038ms
+- This is most likely the best way since it's dynamically updated.

+Same as above, ratePeriod / 2
+- syncing: 37741ms

+Same as above, rate period / 4
+- syncing: 27397ms

+## adjusting sync stats
+Initial stats with the await changes.
+- fullSync: 181823ms

+reduced the rateCount by 10
+- fullSync: 150091ms

+turned the People module into two promises
+- fullSync: 147895ms
+- This actually hit an error

+Turned the people module into it's own function
+- fullSync: 103473ms

+Turned People / Checkins / Giving into async functions
+- fullSync: 109983ms
+- fullSync: 150282ms
+- Lots of clashing it appears since everything is trying to access the API at the same time.

+await on People / Giving and ordered the others to the bottom
+- fullSync: 143190ms

+turned all values into a seperate promise function
+- fullSync: 143089ms